 What do I do if a patient refuses to sign?

 If a patient refuses to sign a confirmation receipt, make note of it on the receipt, sign it, and keep it for at least three years.

 How do I determine if I have a direct or indirect financial interest in the sale of contact lenses, which requires that I ask my patients to confirm prescription receipt?

 If you have an association, affiliation, or are co-located with a contact lens seller, you have a financial interest in the sale of contact lenses.
-But there may be other ways where you have a financial interest with a contact lens seller so, if you are not sure if your interest qualifies, err on the side of caution and ask your patients to confirm receipt of their prescriptions.
+But there may be other ways where you receive a financial benefit due to an interest you have with a contact lens seller, so if you are not sure if your interest qualifies, err on the side of caution and ask your patients to confirm receipt of their prescriptions.